Stark Contrast

 Look, I get teased enough at home for this already.
 I’m never gonna be out there in full cosplay, but I will die on this hill: wealth is the least interesting thing about Tony Stark.

-He's Iron Man because he never lost the same way twice.
+He's Iron Man because he never loses the same way twice.

 Every failure became an upgrade.
 When his first suit iced up, he built one that wouldn’t.
-When Ant-Man breached his armor, he built nanotech that sealed itself.
+When Ant-Man got inside his armor (which brought some great dialogue), he built nanotech that sealed itself.

 After Whiplash fried his tech, he made one that absorbed electricity.
 After freezing in Tennessee, he put in heaters.
-After Rhodey’s fall, he put parachutes into Spider-Man's suit.
+After the fall in Civil War that left Rhodey paralyzed, he put parachutes into Spider-Man's suit.

-In Iron Man, he was kidnapped for his genius, not his bank account.
-He escaped with nothing but ingenuity.
+In Iron Man, he was kidnapped for his genius, and he used that genius to escape.
 He built the arc reactor and a functioning prototype suit (say it with me) in a cave...with a box of scraps!

 (Thank you, Jeff Bridges, for the gift that keeps on giving.)

-In IM2, while dying from palladium poisoning, he created a new element in his living room, curing himself all on his own.
+In IM2, while dying from palladium poisoning, he created a new element in his living room and cured himself all on his own.

-In The Avengers, he became an overnight expert in thermonuclear astrophysics.
-By Endgame, he spitballed time travel in a cabin using only his intellect.
+In The Avengers, he became an overnight expert in thermonuclear astrophysics and by Endgame, he'd spitballed time travel in a cabin even though he was conflicted about trying to figure it out.

-He had every reason to stay retired, but he still put on that gauntlet, knowing it would kill him, knowing he could never rest until he made things right with the world again.
+He had every reason to stay retired, but he still put on that gauntlet, knowing he could never rest until he made things right with the world again.

 You wanna talk about mixing magic and tech?
 Asgardians were doing that before IH was even a footnote.
-Doom did it better, too, so no, you're not breaking new ground there.
+Doom did it better, too, so you're not exactly breaking new ground there.

-I know IH isn’t about replacing Tony Stark.
-In the comics, she had her own arc, but so far, from everything I’ve heard and seen, this version has been a miss.
+I know IH isn’t about replacing Stark.
+In the comics, she had her own arc, but so far, from everything I’ve heard and seen, this version has been a huge miss.

-When your character’s main motivation is to be “iconic,” you’ve already lost most of us.
+When your character’s main motivation is to be “iconic,” you’ve already lost me.

-And, yes, I know RDJ endorsed the series.
+And, yes, I'm fully aware that RDJ endorsed the series.
 Of course he did.
 He’s gracious, smart, and understands the importance of brand continuity.

 But a public nod isn't the same as a personal endorsement.
-And I respect it, but I don't have to buy into it.
+And I respect it, but I'm not buying into it.

 You can build new legacies without tearing down the ones that came before it.